Garfield Memorial Tablet in the Baltimore & Potomac R. R. Depot

 The District of Columbia Public Library has this undated photo of the plaque and the star.

-The memorial was decorated with flowers on its first anniversary in 1882.
+The memorial was decorated with flowers on May 31st of 1882.

 In 1895, Soldier of Fortune Henry MacIver suggested that the memorial space should be enclosed, as a “mark of reverence and respect for the illustrious dead” and to defend the star from being “trampled upon every minute of the day by the ignorant and careless, and often befouled with tobacco juice.”
 (See The New York Times, July 20, 1895.)

-The plaque and star were permanently removed after a fire in 1897.
+The plaque and star were permanently removed after a fire on March 4, 1897.
 It was generally believed that the management of the railroad station did not replace the memorials because they had become the object of superstition.
-(See The Kansas City Journal or The San Francisco Call.)
+(See The Kansas City Journal, The San Francisco Call, or The New York Times.)

 The star marking the spot where Garfield was shot was replaced with a red tile contrasting with the blue and white tile flooring but otherwise unmarked.
 The tile was stolen in 1907 just before the station closed.